Strooom/MuMo-v2-Node-SW/lib/qrcode/qrcode.md

 qrCodes come in different sizes, called 'version' (from 1 to 40), and the larger the version, the more memory is needed.
 In order to not waste memory, you define at compile-time what will be the maximum version (size) you may need, and memory for this maximum is allocated statically.

-In case you know at compile-time what version you need, it's as simple as calling qrCode::encodeData();
+In case you know at compile-time what version you need, it's as simple as calling qrCode::generateQrCode(data, version, errorCorrectionLevel);
-In case you only know at run-time what will be the size of the payload, you can call qrCode::versionNeeded(); set this version and then call encodeData().
+In case you only know at run-time what will be the size of the payload, you can call qrCode::versionNeeded(data, minimumErrorCorrectionLevel); to determine the minimum version needed to accomodate the data.
+Then you can optionally call qrCode::errorCorrectionLevelPossible() to determine the maximal errorCorrection possible for this data with this version.
+Finally call qrCode::generateQrCode(data, version, errorCorrectionLevel); to generate Read the qrCode as a bitmap using qrCode::getBit(x, y);

 # Coordinates